christiansassi/embedded-project/README.md

 This communication is initiated by configuring the sensor using the `lox.configSensor(...)` function, where `lox` is an instance of the `Adafruit_VL53L0X` class created specifically for interacting with this sensor.
 There are several configuration options available.
 In this project, it was chosen the configuration that allows for measurement of longer distances (up to 2 meters), despite the loss of precision.
 The sensor is then initialized using the `begin()` function of the lox object.

 Finally, the captured data from the sensor can be obtained by using the `getMeasureLidar()` function.
 This function saves the data in a variable named `measure`.
 By examining the measure object, it's possible to determine if the detected distance is out of range, meaning the Lidar sensor did not receive a return signal.
 If everything is functioning properly and the `RangeStatus` variable returns a code other than 4, the distance value can be accessed by reading the `RangeMilliMeter` variable of the `measure` object.
+If not, the function will return -1.
 It's then possible to send the measure to the MSP432 by calling the `sendMessage(...)` function of the `UART` object.

 ### Web Application